 \subsubsection{Noise-Contrastive Estimator}

-The InfoNCE \cite{oord2018representation} formulation follows a softmax-based version of NCE \cite{gutmann2010noise} to identify the positive sample amongst a set of negative samples.
-It also has been proved that minimizing the InfoNCE loss is equivalent to maximizing a lower bound of MI, and \cite{hjelm2018learning} find that using InfoNCE often outperforms JSD in CV tasks.
-As the most popular contrastive loss in SSR, it is formulated as:
+InfoNCE \cite{oord2018representation} uses a softmax-based version of NCE \cite{gutmann2010noise} to identify positive samples among a set of negative samples.
+It is shown that InfoNCE often outperforms JSD in CV tasks \cite{hjelm2018learning}.
+As the most popular contrastive loss in SSR, InfoNCE is formulated as:

 where $\mathcal{N}_{i}^{-}$ is the negative sample set of $i$, and is often sampled within a batch.
 When $f_{\mathrm{D}}(\mathbf{h}_{i}, \mathbf{h}_{j})=\frac{\mathbf{h}_{i}^{\top}\mathbf{h}_{j}}{\|\mathbf{h}_{i}\|\|\mathbf{h}_{j}\|}/\tau$, it is also called NT-Xent loss \cite{chen2020simple} where $\tau$ is the temperature (e.g., 0.2), which is its well-known version.